-The Compensation Committee also annually reviews and approves salaries, incentive cash awards and other forms of compensation paid to our other executive officers, approves recipients of equity-based awards and establishes the number of shares and other terms applicable to such awards.
+The Compensation Committee annually reviews and approves salaries, incentive cash awards and other forms of compensation paid to our executive officers, reviews and approves the goals and objectives relevant to the compensation of our executive officers, evaluates the performance of our executive officers, approves recipients of equity-based awards and establishes the number of shares and other terms applicable to such awards.
 The Compensation Committee also construes the provisions of and generally administers the 2020 Graham Corporation Equity Incentive Plan, as amended (the "2020 Plan"), and any successor plan thereto.
 The Compensation Committee operates pursuant to its charter and may delegate its authority or responsibility to one or more subcommittees.

-The Compensation Committee also reviews and makes recommendations regarding the compensation paid to the Board.
+The Compensation Committee also reviews and approves the compensation paid to the Board.
 More information about the compensation of our directors is set forth under the heading "Director Compensation."
-The Compensation Committee annually conducts a performance evaluation of its operation and function and recommends any proposed changes to the Board for approval.